 - For 2021, Cigna received a perfect 5-star overall rating.

-- Kaiser earned a 5-star overall rating in all states it services, with the exception of a 4.5-star rating in Washington.
+- Kaiser earned a 5-star overall rating in all states where they provide Medicare Advantage plans.

 Customer Service and Ease of Use